IntelligentBeehive/WaggleDanceDetector/README.md

 ## Introduction
 The goal of the Intelligent Beehive Project is to research, invent and implement possible ways to gather and analyse Data from a BeeHive using state of the art technologies like Artificial Intelligence and Computer Vision.
 This is done by splitting the project into 5 separte Components.
 For each Component one researched is responsible.

+## Our mission

 ## Possible outcomes for this project are:
 * Using the Data to create a map of the biodiversity of a certain area so that for example city councils can plant more plants in a certain area.
-* Using the Data to make a automated hive monitoring system which can notify the bee keeper if the health of the hive is going down.
+* Using the Data to make a automated hive monitoring system which can notify the bee owner when the hive might be in danger.

 ## Components
 * Waggle Dance Detection